magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-22383-magento-patch-target-rule-indexers-slow-to-index.md

 labels: 2.3.0,2.3.1,2.3.2,2.3.2-p2,2.3.3,2.3.3-p1,QPT 1.0.20,Magento Commerce,Magento Commerce Cloud,Quality Patches Tool,index,product save,support tools,target rule
 ---

 The MDVA-22383 Magento patch solves the issue where reindexing the Product/Target Rule and Target Rule/Product indexers is taking too long.
-This patch is available when the [Quality Patches Tool (QPT) tool](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.20 is installed.
+This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.20 is installed.
 The patch ID is MDVA-22383.
 Please note that the issue was fixed in Magento 2.3.5.

 ## Affected products and versions